 With a similar monthly price to Netflix, but nowhere near the same library size, it can seem like the Abundance Plus pricing is a bit of a stretch.
 So, is Abundance Plus worth it?

-Final Verdict (Is It Worth It?)
+Final Verdict (Is Abundance Plus Worth It?)

 While the cost of Abundance Plus seems a bit steep at first, it makes sense once you try the app.
 Their team is putting a LOT of time and effort into the production quality and user experience.
 Even though it’s similarly priced to Netflix, the value you get from it is worth it.
 However, the lifetime membership is a bit of a stretch.

-In the end, if you enjoy watching homesteading videos, Abundance Plus is definitely worth it.
+If you enjoy watching homesteading videos, Abundance Plus is definitely worth it.
 Their large video library strikes a satisfying balance of entertainment and education, and the app is packed with so many extras that the cost is quickly justified.
 It also has new content and features that are constantly getting added.

-Do They Have a Discount Code?
+Does Abundance Plus Have a Discount Code?

 I did some research and found that Abundance Plus may have a 30-day free discount code, but I was unable to verify it.
-If you’d like, if there’s a discount code area on checkout, try using the code: 30DAYS.
+If you’d like, and if there’s a discount code area on checkout, try using the code: 30DAYS.
 If not, they still have a default 7-day free trial for you to test the service and see if you like it.